| Teach Yourself SQL in 21 Days, Second Edition

 its function is similar to the DROP TABLE and DROP INDEX statements.

-DROP TABLE table_name;
+DROP TABLEDROP TABLE table_name;

 DROP TABLE statement drops a table from a database.

-DROP TRIGGER trigger_name
+DROP TRIGGERDROP TRIGGER trigger_name

 DROP TRIGGER statement removes a trigger from a database.

-DROP VIEW view_name;
+DROP VIEWDROP VIEW view_name;

 DROP VIEW statement removes a view from a database.

-execute [@return_status = ]
+EXECUTEexecute [@return_status = ]

 procedure_name